 - and are not currently paying into a company pension or personal pension through payroll.

-Enrolment is compulsory for the first 6 months with members then having the opportunity to opt-out.
-Those who opt-out will be automatically re-enrolled after 2 years.
+Enrolment is mandatory for the first 6 months.
+Members can opt out in months 7 and 8.
+Those who opt out will be automatically re-enrolled after 2 years.

 Employees who do not satisfy the age or earnings thresholds will have the right to opt-in to the AE system, if they choose.